deleteman/vatican/readme.md

 The header used will be the "Accept" header, with the following format:

 accept/vnd.vatican-version.[version number]+json
 ### Specifying your endpoint's version compatibility

 @endpoint (url: /books method:post versions:[1.2, 1.3, 1.4])

+### Matching function

+This function is optional, if you don't provide a _matching_ function, urls will contain the full version number you define for your endpoint (i.e /1.2.3/your/endpoint) and that number will be use to match it during the request.

 ## Installing Vatican

 ```bash